-To link in with the topic, each term an extended topic based home learning project is set for each class to enable every individual's creative approach to be celebrated.
+To link in with the topic, each term an extended topic based home learning project is set for each class, from Year 2 to Year 6, to enable every individual's creative approach to be celebrated.
 The work produced for these projects is then celebrated in school through an after school and before school gallery style exhibition which parents are invited to.
 Children also present their projects to their classmates in class and some are chosen to share in a whole school sharing assembly.
 They are also shared via the school newsletter and Twitter.
 These projects are given out a week before the half term holidays with the due date being a week after the children return.